Municipal Liability Attorney Helping Residents in NYC

 In most cases, the government will conduct its own examination of the incident and the injuries the claimant has sustained.
 There are two aspects of the government’s examination.
 The first is an oral deposition at which government lawyers ask the claimant questions under oath and the answers are recorded and transcribed by a stenographer.
 We prepare our clients for these hearings, are always there to represent our clients when they are being deposed.
 In addition to the oral deposition, the government may also require the claimant to undergo a medical evaluation by a physician of the government agency’s choosing.
 We will be there to represent you at that examination and to protect your rights.

-Dedicated Municipal Liability Attorney
+Contact Our NYC Municipal Liability Attorney

 Scaffidi & Associates has a proven track record of successfully pursuing municipal liability claims in the greater New York area.
 We are keenly aware that municipal bodies rely on teams of attorneys, investigators and claims adjusters, giving them an unfair advantage over the unrepresented injured parties.
 We leverage our legal knowledge, technology, and skills to level the playing field and vigorously fight to protect our clients’ interests.
 We have extensive experience preparing and filing notices of claim against the City of New York, other municipalities and public entities.
 We provide guidance and oversight to clients throughout the proceedings, including depositions and other required examinations, and settlement negotiations.